-If WorldVentures does not accept the custom card made for them, they may decide not to distribute the product which could significantly affect our future revenues and profitability.
+If WorldVentures Holdings, LLC, does not accept the custom card made for them, they may decide not to distribute the product which could significantly affect our future revenues and profitability.

-If WorldVentures does not accept our prototype card being developed for them or if it fails to achieve market acceptance, it could significantly affect our revenues and profits including the cancellation of part or all their disclosed purchase order.
-This could have a material adverse effect on our business, results of operations and future prospects.
+If WorldVentures Holdings, LLC, does not accept our prototype card being developed for them or if it fails to achieve market acceptance, it could significantly affect our revenues and profits including the cancellation of part or all their disclosed purchase order.
+This could have a detrimental effect on our business.